Salmonella typhi (Ty2 strain) polysaccharides.

 Method of administration: Intramuscular or subcutaneous route.

-Hypersensitivity to the active substance, to any of the excipients listed in Description to formaldehyde or to casein (which may be present as traces in each dose, owing to its use during the manufacturing process).
+Hypersensitivity to the active substance, to any of the excipients listed in Description to formaldehyde or to casein (which may be present as traces in each dose, owing to their use during the manufacturing process).

 Vaccination should be postponed in case of acute febrile disease.